Foster Dogs Shopping List

 Discuss dog food options with the rescue group.
 Your new foster dog may have allergies to certain products, such as wheat, chicken, or soy.
 If the dog’s rescuer has no preference on what food you should procure, check out dog food options online to see which one is well-rated among dog owners and within your means.
 This is one cost that you might be asked to cover while fostering; ask the rescue group if they have extra food to offer to you, even a few days’ worth.
-If you are purchasing yourself, check out your local grocery store or pharmacy – or a big-brand pet store such as Petco, PetSmart, NYC Pet, Unleashed, etc.
+If you are purchasing yourself, check out your local pet store such as Petco, PetSmart, NYC Pet, Unleashed, etc. or purchase online from Amazon or Chewy.

 Collar and Harness

-Every foster dog should wear a collar with a dog tag attached (unless you are instructed not to use one a collar due to neck injury, rash, etc).
-In addition, a harness can be a helpful tool for a dog who pulls, or as an additional device on which you can attach a leash for safety purposes.
+Every foster dog should wear a collar with a dog tag attached (unless you are instructed not to use a collar due to neck injury, rash, etc).
 In many cases, a new foster dog may arrive to you with a collar; but if this is not the case, it is a worthwhile investment to purchase a sturdy nylon collar.
-A martingale collar, if sized correctly, will keep the dog from slipping loose even if he/she pulls backwards; this collar is used by many trainers, as well as face harness (Gentle Leader, for example) and body harnesses.
+We recommend a martingale collar, sized correctly, which will keep the dog from slipping loose even if he/she pulls backwards; this collar is used by many trainers, and many rescue groups will require one.
+In addition, a harness can be a helpful tool for a dog who pulls, or as an additional device on which you can attach a leash for safety purposes if the dog is small or has a thick neck.
+For dogs who pull, there is also the option to use a head harness (Gentle Leader or Halti) or a front clip harness (Easy Walk or Freedom Harness).
+Be sure to speak to someone at the rescue group to ensure you're using the tools correctly.

 There are some ways to make a helpful DIY dog tag, or you can invest $10-$15 in a new tag from a pet store such as Petco or PetSmart.
 Tags can be used over and over again for each of your foster dogs, and are a must-have so a dog can be promptly returned if he/she gets loose.
 Include your phone number on the tag, at the very least.
 Some rescue groups provide dog tags for their foster dogs, with their number and name included.